Michmcb/SectionConfig/README.md

 	three
 }

-# You can have quoted values in a value list as well
+# You can have quoted values in a value list as well, but note that they are completely literal.
 Key: {
 	"this is just
 	one value"